Nusa Penida: things to do & facts to know – The Black Magic Side of Bali

 Volunteering at the Friends of the National Park Foundation

-You can sleep and volunteer with this association, who’s in charge of the bird sanctuary.
-It’s actually great if birdwatching is your thing since this is the best chance to see the rare birds endemic to this island.
-The accommodation is pretty basic and a bit pricey at 16/18โ‚ฌ per night.
+You can sleep and volunteer at this association, which manages the bird sanctuary.
+It’s actually great if birdwatching is your thing, since this is the best chance to see the rare birds endemic to this island.
+The accommodation is pretty basic and a bit pricey at 16/18€ per night.

 I think it’s still a nice initiative and a great experience, if you want you can also sleep elsewhere and come here to volunteer, this is the website of the association.

-Traditional Sarong weaving at Tanglad Village
+Traditional Sarong Weaving at Tanglad Village

 The most authentic and unique sarongs are hand-woven in the village of Tanglad.
-Nusa Penida is famous for two designs called Rang Rang, based on a mountain motif known as Gunung, and Cepuk, a โ€œstar-in-a-diamondโ€ motif.
+Nusa Penida is famous for two motifs: Rang Rang, based on a mountain motif called Gunung, and Cepuk, a “star-in-a-diamond” motif.

-One full-size sarong can take up to two months to create and is priced around 700,000 to 800,000IDR.
+One full-size sarong can take up to two months to create and costs around 700,000 to 800,000 IDR.
 These pieces are exported to Ubud and are usually doubled in price by the time they arrive.

 Get in and around in Nusa Penida

-Nusa Penida Car Temple
+Nusa Penida Best see

 Cycling and motorbiking around Nusa Penida – roads and advice